Aizuwakamatsu: Exploring the Byakkotai and Tsurugajo

 9:00

-We will pick you up at the designated location such as a hotel.
+We will pick you up at the designated location such as your hotel.

 10:00

-All buildings, including the main keep, were demolished by 1874, but the main keep was rebuilt in 1965, and during the Heisei era, the tea room and corner turrets were also restored.
-In 2011, the roof tiles were replaced with the red tiles from the late Edo period, highlighting the beauty of the time.
+All buildings, including the main keep, were demolished by 1874, but the main keep was reconstructed in 1965, and in the Heisei era, the tea room and corner turrets were also restored.
+In 2011, the roof tiles were replaced with red tiles from the late Edo period, highlighting the beauty of the past.

 11:00